-- Cover the drive pinion area with a rag to protect it from metal filings. - Secure the differential housing to the work bench. - Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the inside surface. - Tap the hole from the outside using $\frac{1}{4}$ "NPT thread tap. - Remove any sharp edges that may chip off from around the hole and fall into the housing. - Very carefully, remove the rags and inspect with a service light inside the housing to insure no metal filings are left behind.
+Cover the drive pinion and axle tube areas with a rag to protect them from metal filings.

+- Drill an 11.2mm [7/16"] diameter hole through the differential housing square to the outside surface. - Tap the hole from the outside using $\frac{1}{4}$ "NPT thread tap. - Remove any sharp edges that may chip off from around the hole and fall into the housing. - Very carefully, remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.